SouthWest-Studios/Suregs-Mask/README.md

-# The Curse of the Mask
+# Süreg's Mask

-The Curse of the Mask is a project team of the subject “Project II” in CITM University: Videogames Design & Developments degree and Design, animation and digital art. *[Website](https://southwest-studios.github.io/Suregs-Mask/)
+Süreg's Mask is a project team of the subject “Project II” in CITM University: Videogames Design & Developments degree and Design, animation and digital art. *[Website](https://southwest-studios.github.io/Suregs-Mask/)

 <br>